There’s endless speculation about the religious affiliations of superheroes. Why on earth would that be?

 Murdock: Just the truth.

-Lantom relates the story of time he spent as a missionary in Rwanda, concluding: “I saw the Devil.
+Lantom relates the story of time spent as a missionary in Rwanda, concluding: “I saw the Devil.
 So yes, Matthew. . .I believe he walks among us. . .taking many forms.”

 The series features fine performances from Vincent D’Onofrio, Deborah Ann Woll, and Eldon Hensen.
 Daredevil is rated TV-MA for violence and some scenes of post-coital affection among unmarried people.